bjornspockeli/nordic_workshop/README.md

 10 - Pressing the button we configured to send "COMMAND_1" to the nRF52 DK should turn on LED 4 on the nRF52 DK.
 Pressing it again should turn it off.
 Congratulations, you've just controlled one of the GPIO pins of the nRF52 using Bluetooth Low Energy.

-##Task 8: Control the Servo using the nRF Toolbox App
+##Task 2: Control the Servo using the nRF Toolbox App
-**Scope:** The goal of this task is to include the PWM library in the ble_app_uart example so that we can control the servo from our smartphone instead of using the buttons on the nRF52 DK.
+**Scope:** The goal of this task is to include the PWM library in the ble_app_uart example so that we can control the servo from our smartphone.

-**Scope:** In this task we will use the PWM library in the nRF5x SDK to control a servo.
-The PWM library uses one of the nRF52s TIMER peripherals in addition to the PPI and GPIOTE peripherals.
 The app_pwm library is documented on [this](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v12.2.0/lib_pwm.html?resultof=%22%61%70%70%5f%70%77%6d%5f%69%6e%69%74%22%20) Infocenter page

 Connecting the Servo to your nRF52 DK: